aquiles-cloudeng/easy-remote-tfstate/README.md

 3. Run terraform apply.

-4. Uncomment from line 19 to line 25 in terraform.tf file and change the bucket and dynamo db name with the output provided by.
+4. Uncomment from line 19 to line 25 in terraform.tf file and change the bucket and dynamo db name with the output provided in step 3.

 5. Run terraform apply again.